Structured Style-Rewrite with Chain-of-Thought Planning for Low-Resource Character Dialogue: Ethical Considerations

+This work focuses exclusively on fictional character style modeling.
+The framework is not designed for impersonating real individuals; all training characters are publicly available fictional personas.
+The synthetic data pipeline (Appendix~\ref{app:data_processing}) includes explicit content filtering to remove harmful, violent, or personally identifiable content.
+Data sources comply with their respective licenses and ACL data usage policies (Appendix~\ref{app:data_ethics}).
+We acknowledge the theoretical risk of misuse for persona impersonation, but note that the low-resource setting and character-specific style vectors substantially limit transferability to arbitrary real-world targets.

-\textbf{Controllable dialogue generation} is a central problem in conversational AI, particularly for character-driven applications such as animation, games, and fictional narratives.
+Controllable dialogue generation is a central problem in generative AI.
+Character-driven applications---such as animation, games, and fictional narratives---require both consistent stylistic identity and faithful content preservation, a requirement we study in the controlled setting of sentence-level style rewriting.
 Despite recent advances, existing dialogue models still struggle to reproduce \emph{consistent and distinctive character styles}, especially under low-resource conditions.

 This difficulty stems from two fundamental challenges.
-First, \textbf{character style is inherently high-dimensional}, involving lexical preferences, syntactic patterns, pragmatic tendencies, and idiosyncratic speech habits.
-Second, \textbf{most fictional characters exist in extremely low-resource settings}, where only a small number of utterances are available.
-These constraints make it difficult to learn reliable style representations or to train robust style-conditioned generation models.

-Prior work on text style transfer and persona-based dialogue generation has demonstrated promising results by controlling attributes such as sentiment, register, or predefined persona traits \cite{gao2019latent,hu2021controllable,smith2020style}.
-However, most existing approaches rely on \textbf{holistic latent embeddings} or large amounts of annotated data, which limits their interpretability and effectiveness in low-resource, fine-grained character modeling.
-Moreover, prompt-based role-playing with large language models often suffers from stylistic instability, leading to high output variance and frequent \textbf{out-of-character (OOC)} behaviors.
+First, character style is inherently high-dimensional, involving lexical preferences, syntactic patterns, pragmatic tendencies, and idiosyncratic speech habits.
+Second, most fictional characters exist in extremely low-resource settings, where only a small number of utterances are available.
+While prior work on text style transfer has shown promising results in controlling attributes such as sentiment or register \cite{gao2019latent,hu2021controllable,smith2020style}, most approaches rely on holistic latent embeddings or large annotated datasets, limiting their interpretability and effectiveness for low-resource, fine-grained character modeling.
+Moreover, prompt-based role-playing with large language models often suffers from stylistic instability and frequent out-of-character (OOC) behaviors.

-To address these limitations, we propose a unified framework that combines \textbf{structured style modeling} with a \textbf{rewrite-based data augmentation} strategy.
-Instead of representing style as a single latent vector, we decompose character style into a \textbf{composable multi-dimensional representation}, covering lexical, syntactic, and pragmatic aspects.
-To obtain reliable supervision under low-resource conditions, we further introduce a \textbf{Context-Aware Style Refiner} that corrects noisy pseudo style labels by leveraging both clustering-based style prototypes and contextual embeddings.
-Conditioned on the resulting structured style vector, a scalable rewrite pipeline transforms neutral utterances into character-consistent dialogue text.